 (b) that arrangements for the management, equipment and staffing of the private hospital are satisfactory.

-[Section 26C inserted by No. 53 of 1985 s.
-22; amended by No. 28 of 2006 s.
+[Section 26C inserted: No. 53 of 1985 s.
+22; amended: No. 28 of 2006 s.
 264.]

 26D.
 Licence, grant and conditions of etc.

 (1) Where the CEO is satisfied that an applicant complies with the requirements of section 26B and the premises at which the applicant proposes to conduct the private hospital are satisfactory for that purpose and that the arrangements for the management, equipment and staffing of the private hospital are satisfactory he may grant a licence to the applicant.